adam-bondi/CP423/README.md

 ### d.
 Evaluation

-**Diagnostic experiment (corpus validation):** Per the assignment requirements, we tested whether Llama 3.2 already "knows" our corpus content from pretraining.
+**Diagnostic Experiment (Corpus Validation):** Per the assignment requirements, we tested whether Llama 3.2 already "knows" our corpus content from pretraining.
 Ten factual questions were written from actual corpus pages (informed consent guidelines, USRA award details, Romeo research portal) and asked to the model with **no retrieved context** (`data/evaluation/run_diagnostic.py`, questions and reference answers in `data/evaluation/diagnostic_questions.csv`).

 **Result: 0/10 correct.** The model consistently reported it had no specific knowledge of Laurier's guidelines, USRA figures, or internal systems like Romeo, rather than guessing (see `data/evaluation/diagnostic_results.csv` for full model responses).
 This confirms the corpus is sufficiently narrow and specialized that any correct answers from our full RAG pipeline are attributable to retrieval, not the model's pretraining — directly supporting our corpus selection rationale in Section 2.

-**Gold evaluation set:** A hand-written gold-standard set of 10 questions was created by manually reading the corpus — 6 factoid, 2 multi-hop (requiring evidence from two different chunks/documents), and 2 unanswerable (genuinely outside the corpus's scope).
+**Gold Evaluation Set:** A hand-written gold-standard set of 10 questions was created by manually reading the corpus — 6 factoid, 2 multi-hop (requiring evidence from two different chunks/documents), and 2 unanswerable (genuinely outside the corpus's scope).
 Each answerable question includes a reference answer and one or more ground-truth `chunk_id`(s).
 The set is stored in `data/evaluation/gold_questions.csv`.

-**top_k selection:** Before running the full evaluation, we tested `top_k ∈ {5, 7, 10}` on representative queries and found a clear recall-vs-precision tradeoff: smaller `top_k` values sometimes failed to retrieve the chunk containing the answer (a recall problem), while larger values increased the amount of irrelevant context passed to the LLM, which measurably increased the rate of false "I don't know" refusals — cases where the correct chunk *was* retrieved but the model failed to use it.
+**top_k Selection:** Before running the full evaluation, we tested `top_k ∈ {5, 7, 10}` on representative queries and found a clear recall-vs-precision tradeoff: smaller `top_k` values sometimes failed to retrieve the chunk containing the answer (a recall problem), while larger values increased the amount of irrelevant context passed to the LLM, which measurably increased the rate of false "I don't know" refusals — cases where the correct chunk *was* retrieved but the model failed to use it.
 Based on aggregate correctness across the gold set, **`top_k=7`** was selected as the standard setting used throughout the pipeline (`rag_pipeline.py` and `src/evaluation.py`).

 **Evaluation procedure:** Both BM25 and dense retrieval were run over the full gold set at `top_k=7`, using the same Llama 3.2 model, prompt, and generation settings (`src/evaluation.py`, reproducible via `python -m src.evaluation`).
 Retrieval hit (whether the ground-truth chunk was retrieved) was computed automatically.
 Generated answers were then graded manually by the team for four criteria: **correct** (does the answer content match the reference answer — yes/partial/no), **supported** (is the answer actually backed by the retrieved context, rather than outside knowledge), **citation_correct** (does the cited `[Chunk ID]` match a genuine ground-truth or otherwise relevant source), and **idk_correct** (for unanswerable questions, did the system correctly refuse).
 Full graded results are in `data/evaluation/evaluation_results.csv`.